insight-creative/Insight-Creative-2021/content/services/Web/index.md

 content_blocks:
   - type: one_column_block
     preheading: Custom Website Design for Green Bay Businesses
-    heading: Your Business Shouldn’t Use the Same Template as Everyone Else
+    heading: Your website should look and work like your business
     body: >-
-      A template can get a website online quickly, but it rarely takes your business, your customers or your goals into account.
-We approach website design differently.
-Every site is designed around the way your customers actually make decisions.
-That means creating clear page layouts, strong calls to action, useful content, intuitive navigation and a visual style that reflects the quality of your business.
+      A website can get online quickly and still miss what makes your business different.
+Insight Creative designs each site around your customers, your goals and the way people actually make decisions.
+That means clear page layouts, strong calls to action, useful content, easy-to-use navigation and a visual style that reflects the quality of your business.

       For a contractor, that might mean making services, project photos, reviews and quote requests easy to find.
-For a professional service company, it could mean establishing credibility, explaining complex services clearly and guiding visitors toward scheduling a consultation.
-For a local small business, it may mean helping customers quickly understand what makes you different and why they should choose you.
+For a professional service company, it could mean building credibility, explaining complex services clearly and guiding visitors toward scheduling a consultation.
+For a local business, it may mean helping customers quickly understand what makes you different and why they should choose you.
     button:
       enabled: false
       button_url: